Novu Wellness Mental Health

 Similarities Between BPD and Covert Narcissism

 At first glance, BPD and covert narcissism can look almost the same.
 People with both may seem very emotional, hard to understand, or quick to blame others.
 They may change their moods fast, have trouble in relationships, or act like victims.
-This can make it confusing to figure out what’s really going on.
+This can make it confusing to figure out what’s going on.

 But just because two things look alike doesn’t mean they come from the same place.
-Both disorders may cause drama, pain, and hurt feelings but the reasons behind the actions are very different.
+Both disorders may cause drama, pain, and hurt feelings, but the reasons behind the actions are very different.

 Here are some things they have in common: